The Clear Edge

 Listen for:

-The candidate who says “I’d need to understand your process first, then I’d propose improvements” is better than the candidate who claims they know exactly what to do before understanding your business.
+The candidate who says, “I’d need to understand your process first, then I’d propose improvements,” is better than the one who claims they know exactly what to do before understanding your business.

 Compression Tactic 4: Onboard With Pre-Built Delivery And Quality Systems

-Weeks 6–7 are onboarding.
-Your hire reads the documentation you created in weeks 1–2.
-They don’t learn by watching you scramble.
-They learn from systematic training.
+Weeks 6–7 are for onboarding.
+Your hire reads the documentation you created in weeks 1–2 and learns through systematic training, not by watching you scramble.

 Pre-built onboarding structure